 - Mix together the sugar, both vinegars, and water.
 Set aside, stirring occasionally to dissolve the sugar, while you prepare the vegetables.

 - Peel and shred the carrots and radish.
 Mix together in a large bowl.

-- If using mason jars and coriander, place the sprigs in the jars and then add the carrot and daikon mixture.
-Pour the pickling liquid over top until the vegetables are submerged.
-Cover and rest in the fridge for at least one hour.
+- Place cilantro sprigs in the jars and then add the carrot and daikon mixture.
+Pour in the pickling liquid until the vegetables are submerged.
+Cover and rest in the fridge for at least one hour but ideally 24 hours.
 The pickle will last in the fridge for 4-6 weeks.